 The Witness Tree Project | The Witness Trees | Crataegus monogyna

-Crataegus monogyna, or common hawthorn, is a species with a strong cultural value in Ireland, and for all the Celts-descending populations.
+Crataegus monogyna, or common hawthorn, is a species with a deep-rooted cultural value in Ireland, and among all the Celts-descended populations.
 Commonly known as the fairy tree, it is considered sacred, with traditions and beliefs that vary regionally [1].
 It has also an indirect agricultural value, as it features in cultivated fields for the same cultural reasons.
-It is native to Ireland, and is widely researched globally, with more than 200 of its features being studied, as retrieved from relevant databases.
+It is native to Ireland, and is widely researched globally, with more than 200 of its characteristics being studied, as retrieved from relevant databases.

 1. MacCoitir, N. 2003.
 Irish Trees: Myths, Legends & Folklore.
 Gill & Macmillan Ltd. ISBN 1848890885, 9781848890886